junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Going through the human portal, it affects me in all forms.
 It tears me apart, splices my true form with the vessel, makes me stuck in the dimension in between the planes, deforms me to be giant."

-Dean remembers the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.*
+Dean remembers the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.
+He hasn't got a single full-body shot at Cas ever since Purgatory.*

 "What's dragging you away?"
 He remembers the openings in the mid-air, the edge like a wound of the space, a tear in a fabric; remembers Cas stepping towards it, towards the eye of the tornado where the deadliest things come through most fiercely; then his grace weaving into the tear, gone from the sight.
 Leaving Dean alone, shaking, with exhaustion and bitter.